 Who We Are

 Katie & Jeff Rabidoux welcome you to another season as your hosts, offering delicious home made breakfasts and warm hospitality, sharing with you their favorite restaurants, shops, and recreational activities, and assuring that your visit to the Leelanau Peninsula is memorable.
 Katie and Jeff make a great team.
 Katie has great experience in hospitality, having owned her own restaurant, worked as a chef, and been the well-recognized team member at the best local “foodie” places.
 Her family vacationed in Glen Arbor beginning in the 50′s, and full-time since 2002.
-Jeff, a downstate transplant, came to Glen Arbor eight years ago to manage a residential development.
+Jeff, a downstate transplant, came to Glen Arbor several years ago to manage a residential development.
 He is now an exceptional landscape photographer and licensed real estate agent, hikes our corner of Michigan in all seasons and plays golf whenever the opportunity arises.

 They invite you to join them at the inn this year and share our Glen Arbor and the Leelanau Peninsula.
 You won’t forget your days here.